Using LandPKS for Rangeland Monitoring: Soil, Grazing, and Rangeland Management

 - How does our soil connect to climate?

-Access another rangeland lesson plan, “Using LandPKS for Rangeland and Species Monitoring: Changing Ecosystems,” here.
+Access the “Using LandPKS for Rangeland and Species Monitoring: Changing Ecosystems” lesson plan.

 The Sequoia Riverlands Trust (SRT) developed this lesson plan as part of their EARTH Academy program for high school students in the San Joaquin Valley in California.
 Though it was originally designed to be conducted on SRT-owned preserves, EARTH Academy lesson plans are adaptable, to be used across different schools and geographical locations.

 EARTH Academy aims to bring more outdoor education to area schools.
 Using science education with an emphasis on the environment and the outdoor world, EARTH Academy prepares students for real careers.
-Learn more about EARTH Academy here and here.
+Learn more about EARTH Academy and the LandPKS collaboration with EARTH Academy.